This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is the Vernal Equinox?
 Understanding the Vernal Equinox from an Astronomical Perspective

-The vernal equinox is the moment when the sun crosses the celestial equator and is the basis for the vernal equinox.
+The vernal equinox is the moment when the sun crosses the celestial equator and is the reference point for the vernal equinox.

-This astronomical phenomenon marks the day when day and night are of equal length as the vernal equinox.
+This astronomical phenomenon marks the day when the length of day and night are equal as the vernal equinox.

 With this astronomical background, the Vernal Equinox is also a day when we can feel the rhythm of nature and the universe.